post-self/post-self.ink/content/stories/made-in-the-image.md

 When, at last, her personal alarm goes off, nudging her awake with a gentle shift in simulated hormones, I have had time to think of what our conversation might be, what our morning and day and future might look like.

 For now, though, the important thing for me is to fall back into all of those habits that we have formed.
-I say the *shema* silently to myself, face buried against my paws, and then I wiggle from her grasp and trundle over to the foot of the bed so that I can make my way down the set of steps made of stacked siddurim to scratch at the door.
+I say my morning prayers silently to myself, face buried against my paws, and then I wiggle from her grasp and trundle over to the foot of the bed so that I can make my way down the set of steps made of stacked siddurim to scratch at the door.

 Rav follows more sedately and opens the door for me, padding to the kitchen where she can see to coffee and our breakfasts.
 She murmurs blessings to herself as she goes, while within my head echo my own.